-Intro to Coaching/HU online now is 2 parts with Part 1 will be completed online via registration in HCR 3 and part 2 will be done in classroom study ½ day or NEW IN 21-22 option of virtual classroom.
+Intro to Coaching/HU online now is 2 parts with Part 1 will be completed online via registration in HCR 3 and part 2 will be done in classroom study ½ day or NEW SINCE 21-22 option of virtual classroom.
 The online course must be completed before you can register for part 2 on your HCR 3 account.

 Coach Development NCCP Dev 1

 NCCP Dev 1 Coaching Course - Coach will register via their HCR 3 account and advise their Certification Coordinator with their receipt.
-This course can take 2 to 3 sessions and can be done via classroom or new to 21-22 in virtual classroom.
+This course can take 2 to 3 sessions and can be done via classroom or new 22-23 in virtual classroom.
 (Please ensure you register for all listed dates the clinic schedule indicates so if 3 dates you register for all 3 dates listed) the clinic schedule is to be listed at this link below as well